 Applying for a job in quantitative finance is a tricky business.
 It requires weeks of preparation work in the fields of Stochastic Calculus, Probability Theory and a lot of experience with programming in C++.
-Many of the quant job interviews utilise extensive mathematics and logic brainteasers, coupled with extensive derivations for Ito's Lemma or the Black-Scholes equation.
+Many of the quant job interviews utilise extensive mathematics and logic brainteasers, coupled with derivations of Ito's Lemma or the Black-Scholes equation.
 For that reason, QuantStart has prepared a list of the top five books for quantitative finance interviews.
 Reading through these books, cover to cover, will provide almost all of the insight required for a successful quantitative interview.

 1) Heard on The Street: Quantitative Questions from Wall Street Job Interviews - Timothy Falcon Crack